Why Your Kitchen Sink Is Not Draining

 Kitchen Sink Grease Buildup

 Cooking oils and fats go down the drain as warm liquids, but they cool and solidify inside your pipes.
 Layer by layer, this grease builds up on pipe walls.
 If you've ever noticed a drain that used to be fine and started slowing around fall or winter — that's temperature-related grease solidification at work.
-If you're dealing specifically with a kitchen sink that's clogged, grease is almost always part of the equation.
+If you're dealing specifically with a kitchen sink clogged with grease, our professional drain cleaning service can clear it fast.

 Main Line Blockage

 If multiple sinks, toilets, or drains in your home are backing up simultaneously, the problem isn't in any individual fixture — it's in your main sewer line.
 Tree roots, collapsed sections, grease accumulation, and foreign objects can all block the main line.
-This is not a DIY situation.
+This is a serious issue that may indicate a main drain backup.
+This is not a DIY situation — call an emergency plumber right away.

 Venting Problems